 - Three of the same consonants back-to-back (eg, hull-less, bell-like)

-- Use an en dash (not a hyphen) for compound words (eg, mobile phone–based app; NOT mobile phone-based app)
+- Use an en dash (not a hyphen) when attaching modifiers (eg, "based") to compound words (eg, "mobile phone"): use "mobile phone–based app", NOT "mobile phone-based app"

 - Consult Merriam-Webster for word breaks